PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/4-how-tos/6-multiple-billing-period/README.md

       </fieldset>
   ```

-Here is en example of `changeBillingPeriod` implementation to display the plans according to the billing period.
+Here is an example of `changeBillingPeriod` implementation to display the plans according to the billing period.
 You should add this method in `views/js/configure.js`.

    ```javascript
     /**